 [Note] Plugin MYSQL_FIREWALL reported: 'ACCESS DENIED for fwuser@localhost.
 Reason: No match in whitelist.
 Statement: TRUNCATE TABLE `mysql` . `slow_log` '

-The firewall account subject now is trained for the
+The firewall account profile now is trained for the

-it against statements not matched by the subject allowlist.
+the profile protects MySQL against statements not matched by

-As of MySQL 5.6.26, it is also possible to detect intrusions
+As of MySQL 5.6.26, it is possible to detect intrusions by

 CALL mysql.sp_set_firewall_mode('fwuser@localhost', 'DETECTING');